Paulo Lowndes Marques: Social and business activities

-Lowndes Marques was also President of the Portuguese-British Chamber of Commerce; Honorary Legal Adviser to the British Ambassador; President of the British Historical Society of Portugal for 25 years; Honorary Vice-president of the Anglo-Portuguese Society; and President of the World Monuments Fund Portuguese branch.
+Lowndes Marques was also President of the Portuguese-British Chamber of Commerce; Honorary Legal Adviser to the British Ambassador; Chairman of the British Historical Society of Portugal for 25 years; Honorary Vice-president of the Anglo-Portuguese Society; and President of the World Monuments Fund Portuguese branch.
 In this capacity he was instrumental in the restoration of the Belém Tower and Jerónimos Monastery in Belém, which are both now popular tourist attractions for visitors to Lisbon.
 He was also legal advisor to and Chairman of the Annual General Meeting of St. Julian's School (which named its library after him), the Association of Friends of Monserrate Palace at Sintra, and of an organization that funded maternity wards in the former Portuguese colony of East Timor.
 Professionally, he was a director at SOPORCEL (a pulp and paper company), Executive Legal Director in the International Department of Plessey in London, and Director of Plessey Automatic Electric in Portugal.
 He was also Secretary-General of the Cabinda Gulf Oil Company Ltd. As a lawyer he was a member of the Portuguese, British and International Bar Associations.